View Dyslexie font | View high contrast

 A particular note about 2020 data

 During the transition to the Tertiary Collection of Student Information (TCSI) System over its first year of operation in 2020, enrolment numbers for Students with Disability were substantially under-reported in the case of several universities.
-It has not been possible to correct this oversight, so the entire series has been reported as received.
-The figures for some individual universities, and the aggregate figures for states and university sectors have been affected.
+Correcting this oversight has not been possible, so the entire series has been reported as received.
+The figures for some individual universities and the aggregate figures for states and university sectors have been affected.
 This issue can be seen in the 2020 access and participation share indicators and 2020 retention and success rates as reported in the 2021 data set.
 For this reason, caution should be taken in including 2020 enrolment data for Students with Disability in either annual, aggregate, or cross-institutional comparisons.

 Participation

-At university, students with disability represented 7.44 per cent of all domestic undergraduates in 2020, up from 7.21 per cent the previous year.
-There has been a growth in enrolment share of students with disability over the last five years in comparison with general growth in the sector nationally (Table 1).3 Actual enrolments rose from 63,717 in 2015 to 83,686 in 2020.3 There is considerable variation observed across the states and territories, with participation ranging from 9.6% in South Australian to 6.2% in Queensland in 2019, with rising levels of participation across all jurisdictions with the exception of Tasmania (Table 2).4
+At university, students with disability represented 10.6 per cent of all domestic undergraduates in 2022, up from 9.4 per cent in the previous year.
+There has been strong growth in enrolment share of students with disability over the last ten years in comparison with general growth in the sector nationally (Table 1) 5.
+Actual enrolments rose from 46,493 in 2012 to 116,422 in 2022 4.
+There is considerable variation observed across the states and territories, with participation ranging from more than 12.0 per cent in South Australia, Northern Territory and the ACT to just under 9.0 per cent in Tasmania (Table 2) 5.
+The overall national figure is 10.9 per cent.

 New South Wales